rotundasoftware/parcelify/README.md

 Now run from the command line (or as part of a [browserify command](browserify command))

 ```
-$ parcelify main.js -c bundle.css
+$ parcelify main.js -o bundle.css
 ```

-`bundle.css` will now be a concatenation of all the css files in the modules on which `main.js` depends, in this case `myModule.css`, in the order of the js dependency graph.
+`bundle.css` will now be a concatenation of all the css files in the modules on which `main.js` depends - in this case `myModule.css` - in the order of the js dependency graph.

 ## Installation